rhysd/NyaoVim/README.md

 Plug 'rhysd/nyaovim-popup-tooltip'
 ```

 Then you need to put popup tooltip UI to your NyaoVim interface.
-Please open `~/.config/nyaovim/nyaovimrc.html`.
+Please open `~/.config/nyaovim/nyaovimrc.html` (`%AppData%` instead of `.config` in Windows).
 As described in Goal section, user can put UI with HTML and CSS with high customization.

 Please add `<popup-tooltip>` tag under `<neovim-editor>` tag as below